admindebu/SpringBoot-AWS-SQS-Consumer-Producer-Code/README.md

   5. AWS Account
 # Detail explanation & Youtube Video Link :

-# Give a Start rating if this is useful
+# Give a Star rating if this is useful

 # use Appilcation
 1. Download the zip file and extract it